oracle/pgql-lang/pages/pgql-1.2-spec.md

 'abc\"d\"efg' = 'abc"d"efg'
 Result: true
 ```

+Similarly, in identifiers it is optional to escape single quotes.

 In addition to Java-like escaping, string literals in PGQL queries can be escaped in a SQL-like fashion by repeating the quote.
 For example, `n.prop = 'string''value'` is an alternative for `n.prop = 'string\'value'`, and `FROM "my""graph"` is an alternative for `FROM "my\"graph"`.